Eunisses Hernandez

 Eunisses Hernandez (born 1990) is an American activist and politician, currently serving as a member of the Los Angeles City Council for the 1st district since 2022.
-A member of the Democratic Party and the Democratic Socialists of America, Hernandez defeated incumbent councilmember Gil Cedillo in an upset in the 2022 election.
+A member of the Democratic Party and the Democratic Socialists of America, Hernandez defeated incumbent councilmember Gil Cedillo during the primary in an upset in the 2022 election.

-A self-described police and prison abolitionist, Hernandez was endorsed by progressive groups and leaders like City Councilman Mike Bonin and Dolores Huerta, and the Los Angeles Times.
+A self-described police and prison abolitionist, Hernandez was endorsed by progressive groups and leaders like City Councilman Mike Bonin and Dolores Huerta, as well as the Los Angeles Times.
 Hernandez declared victory on June 18, 2022, before the final vote tally, which was certified on July 1, 2022.
 Cedillo conceded the same day.

 Early life and career

-Hernandez was born in 1990 to Juan and Leticia Hernandez and grew up in Highland Park, Los Angeles.
+Hernandez was born in 1990 to Mexican immigrants, Juan and Leticia Hernandez, and grew up in Highland Park, Los Angeles.
 Early in her life, Hernandez thought about becoming a police officer.
 She attended Franklin High School and later California State University, Los Angeles for one year in 2009, where she majored in civil engineering.
 During her employment at Universal Studios Hollywood, she graduated from California State University, Long Beach with a bachelor's degree in criminal justice in 2013.
-It was during her time at CSU Long Beach where she "experienced [...] a revelation" after she took a class for criminology and the War on Drugs.
+It was during her time at CSU Long Beach where she "experienced [...] a revelation" after she took a class for criminology and the war on drugs.

 Career

-Hernandez started her career in 2014 as a policy coordinator for the Drug Policy Alliance where she helped with the passing of Senate Bill 180 and California Proposition 64.
-In 2018, she moved to JustLeadershipUSA as a campaign coordinator for JusticeLA where she helped with stopping the county's $3.5 billion jail plan.
+Hernandez started her career in 2014 as a policy coordinator for the Drug Policy Alliance where she advocated for the passing of Senate Bill 180 and California Proposition 64.
+In 2018, she moved to JustLeadershipUSA as a campaign coordinator for JusticeLA where she pushed for a halt to a plan to build a new $3.5 million women's jail at the county's Mira Loma facility in Lancaster.
 In 2019, she was appointed by the Los Angeles Board of Supervisors to be a community stakeholder for an Alternatives to Incarceration working group.

 In 2020, she co-founded La Defensa with Ivette Alé, a women-led organization that supports reducing the number of incarcerated people in Los Angeles County.
 That same year she co-chaired Measure J, a ballot initiative that would allocate at least 10% of Los Angeles County's funding for community reinvestment and incarceration alternatives.
-The ballot, which she co-chaired with future Assemblymember Isaac Bryan and future councilmember Hugo Soto-Martinez, passed with 57.12% of the vote.
-In June 2021, though, the measure was blocked by Judge Mary Strobel as being unconstitutional and the implementation of the measure has been slow.
+She co-chaired the ballot initiative campaign with future Assemblymember Isaac Bryan and future councilmember Hugo Soto-Martinez; the initiative passed with 57.12% of the vote.
+In 2021, the measure was temporarily blocked by Los Angeles County Superior Court Judge Mary Strobel, who ruled that Measure J violated California law by infringing on the County Board of Supervisors' authority to set budgets; in 2023, however, the California Court of Appeals reversed this ruling, allowing the measure to take effect.